jarod2011/dockerfile-php-composer-git/README.md

 # dockerfile-php-composer-git
-a dockerfile based by php and add composer,git supports
+a dockerfile based by php and add composer,gitlab-runner supports